Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Cardinals have a record of 3-2.
+- In six games as the favorite over the last 10 matchups, the Cardinals have a record of 3-3.

+- The Cardinals and their opponents have combined to hit the over seven times in their last 10 games with a total.

 - The Cardinals have not played a game with a spread over their last 10 outings.
-St. Louis and its opponent have finished above the over/under in four straight games, with the average total set by sportsbooks during that span being 9.5.
+St. Louis and its opponent have finished above the over/under for five straight games, with the average total set by bookmakers during that stretch being 9.8.

 Cardinals Betting Records & Stats

-- The Cardinals have been favored on the moneyline 26 total times this season.
-They've gone 12-14 in those games.
+- The Cardinals have been the moneyline favorite 27 total times this season.
+They've gone 12-15 in those games.

-- St. Louis has a record of 6-8 when playing as moneyline favorites with odds of -160 or shorter (42.9% winning percentage).
+- St. Louis has a 4-6 record (winning 40% of its games) when playing as moneyline favorites of -175 or shorter.

-- Based on this contest's moneyline, the Cardinals have an implied win probability of 61.5%.
+- The Cardinals have an implied moneyline win probability of 63.6% in this game.

-- St. Louis has had an over/under set by bookmakers 49 times, and have combined with opponents to go over the total in 27 of those games (27-21-1).
+- In the 50 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 28 times (28-21-1).

-- The Cardinals have had a run line set for only one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.